Electric Bike vs. Scooter — Which Should You Choose?

 Popular reasons for using a personal electric vehicle:

 In this section, we will discuss the differences between electric bikes and e-scooters in nine different categories.
-Before you make the decision to purchase one or the other, read this comparison and consider which are the most important factors for your life.
+Before you make the decision to purchase one or the other based on your preference, read this comparison and consider which are the most important factors for you.

 For example, price and portability may not be important to you, but range and comfort may be.
 This will make an e-bike the most favorable option for you.